andreasthoelke/dotfiles/.vim/notes/notes-navigation.md

 ## Search

  1. `:Find <searchword>`
+    * It's now:
+      * Frepo, Fbuffers, Fnotes, Fhask, Fvim, Fplug
-    * only in git files
+    * only in git files in case of repo, notes
     * on sidebar, with context
     * in new tab
     * based on project root

     see ~/.vimrc#/Search%20Config:

+    Use `}`and `{` to jump to contexts. `o` opens the current context in the last window. `<cr>` opens the current context in the last window, but closes the current window first.

  2. search vimconf and notes
     `vim /andreasthoelke/ ~/.vimrc ~/.vim/utils/** ~/.vim/notes/**`
     `Ag andreasthoelke ~/.vimrc ~/.vim/utils/** ~/.vim/notes/**`
+    TODO preconfigure search across notes

+ 3. Search in Dirvish folder
+  * `c-w v-` to get into Dirvish
+  * navigate to the folder you want to search in
+  * `:vim /searchterm/ %**`
+    * use quickfixlist to navigate search results
+  * `:Ag searchterm %**`
+    * use `c-n/p`, not in new tab but in the split that was originally opened

-    3. the fastest way to seach an entire project folder:
+ 4. the fastest way to seach an entire project folder:
     `nvim -q<(ag "new BrowserWindow" **)`
     → use quickfix to navigate results